pragya-mishra/pragya-mishra.github.io/_posts/2021/2021-01-20-Book-ThinkingFastSlow.md

 </li>
 </ul>

 In our minds, two systems work.
 The first act instinctively and does not require much effort; the second is leisurely and requires concentration.
-Our thoughts and actions depend on which of the two systems controls our brain.

-Laziness is inherent in our minds, so the brain uses shortcuts to save energy.
+Our thoughts and actions depend on which of the two systems controls our brain.Laziness is inherent in our minds, so the brain uses shortcuts to save energy.
 This happens unconsciously, and we often make mistakes.
 Knowing the existence of laziness, we can draw the right conclusions.
 Repeat the message!
 Messages are more convincing if we repeat them repeatedly.
 Recurring events that did not have bad consequences are considered good by definition.
 Do not let the heuristic of accessibility cloud your view.
 We often overestimate the likelihood of various disasters due to the vivid images created by the media.
 In a good mood, creative abilities and intuitive thinking are revealed.
 A good mood weakens the control of System 2 over the mind.
 Its vigilant and analytical part transfers control to an intuitive and fast-thinking system, which reveals our creative abilities.
-Why You Should Read “Thinking Fast and Slow”
-To recognize your brain activity functions you never knew before To learn how to deal with tons of situations in your life To control the vast majority of your thoughts and use your brain’s huge potential
+This a must book to recognize your brain activity functions you never knew before.